Merisirri is a SCAMP class sailing dinghy, currently being built. When finished, it will become part of our “fleet” of two different boats.

 |Load capacity||410 kg in sheltered waters, 270 kg elsewhere|

 So far the most dauntless sailing trip in a Scamp took place in Tierra del Fuego where Southern Cross boat had a voyage of several weeks.
-Tierra del Fuego is where the Pacific and the Atlantic Oceans meet making this region one of the stormiest places on earth.
-Southern Cross has many customizations to make it suitable to survive in the severe conditions of the area.
+The region is where the Pacific and the Atlantic Oceans meet making it one of the stormiest places on earth.
+Southern Cross has many customizations which made it suitable for surviving in the severe conditions of the area.
+Still, keep in mind that Scamp is designed for coastal and inland sailing only.

 The boat is designed for home builders primarily.
 Its building process is well-described on the manual and the plans.
 Starting from year 2011 over 500 Scamp plans have been sold world-wide.